skepticaldude/devops-learning/README.md

 # Progress Update 20 feb 2026
 Forgot to include an update yesterday but i did a few things and started my google clouds learning properly

+# Progress Update 28 feb 2026
+Just realised i don't code so much on saturdays and this should change, i guess